-Study 1 tests the hypotheses of strongly vs. weakly distinct phonologies across stem and word levels while controling for dialectal effects (France vs. Switzerland) on schwa-zero alternations.
+Study 1 tests the hypotheses of strongly vs. weakly distinct phonologies across stem and word levels while controlling for dialectal effects (France vs. Switzerland) on schwa-zero alternations.
 The methods are described in section 3.1.
 The results are presented in section 3.2 and discussed in section 3.3.
-The data (study1-data.RData) and R code (study1-code.R) are available on OSF (https://osf.io/5hvxs/).
+The data (study1-data.RData) and R code (study1-code.R) are available on OSF.
+A preliminary version of this study was published in Storme (2021).